omegatee/RT-890-APRS-GPS-Feat/README.md

 ## omegatee Features / Modifications
 - All OEFW features plus:
     - Full rewrite of UART code to support the new command shell and the GPS Receiver
+	- Added functions to manage APRS and AFSK modulation.
     - Added channel templates for standard APRS frequencies on EUR and USA
     - New keyaction to send Test Message by APRS
     - New Menu to activate APRS Position Beacon